SECTION 1: PURPOSE OF FOUNDATION GRANT ADMINISTRATION POLICIES

 4.4 Applications with scores falling below the minimum threshold will be returned to grant applicant with a letter of deficiency and resubmission requirements.

-4.5 Applications with passing scores will be accepted and presented to the CCIRF Board of Trustees for consideration.
+4.5 Applications with passing scores will be accepted and presented to the CCIRF Board of Directors for consideration.
 Each applicant presented to the Evaluation Committee will be notified of the status of their respective application within 60 days after its receipt by CCIRF.

 SECTION 5: EVALUATION PROCESS